artur-ciocanu/launch.en/help/extension-reference/web/common-analytics-plugins-extension/common-analytics-plugins.md

 ### getGeoCoordinates

-Allows users to leverage the native Adobe Experience Platform Data Collection UI to set up and configure the getGeoCoordinates plugin.
+Allows users to leverage the native Data Collection UI in Adobe Experience Platform to set up and configure the getGeoCoordinates plugin.

 ### getNewRepeat